angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/02-gameplay.md

    - Cast Entomb to bin Emrakul, reanimate it before the shuffle trigger resolves, then attack for 22 damage
-   - Cast Children of Korlis to regain the life paid this turn and continue drawing cards until you can
+   - Cast Children of Korlis to regain the life paid this turn and continue drawing cards until you find a way to close out the game

 ### General Tips

-- Goryo's Venegance can only target a legendary craeture.
+- Goryo's Vengeance can only target a legendary creature.
 It is better to use that to reanimate your Griselbrand and save your Shallow Graves for Children of Korlis.
 - Shallow Grave and Goryo's Vengeance create a delayed trigger that will exile